mazzeob/ECEn-240-301-grading/rubrics/labs/lab2.md

 - -2.5 points if they don’t say something like “they’re completely separate state machines”.

 ```3) How have you implemented dependency of one state machine on another in your implementation?
 (5 points)```
-- -2.5 if they don’t get one of these answers:
+- -2.5 if they don’t get any one of these answers:
   - The steering FSM is dependent on the collision (e.g. the ActionRobotDrive = DRIVE_STOP)
   - We call fsmSteerRobot() in the collision FSM.
   - Our action / planning FSMs use states provided by previous FSMs, i.e. one FSM's output is the next one's input.